sciyen/ES_Graduation_Timeline/README.md

 # ES_Graduation_Timeline
 A realtime timeline system for graduation ceremony.

+# Configurations
-Please add the schedules into name_list.json (please refer to the format in name_list.json.default).
+1. Please add the schedules into name_list.json (please refer to the format in name_list.json.default).
+2. Modify the Youtube video URL in `/public/index.html`.

 # Quick start
 Please make sure you already install `nodejs` and the dependencies in `package.json`.
 Run the following command to start the service.